Serj-Sxhx/Vaults/Emile Book.md

 Nature there would be like a shrub that chance had caused to be born in the middle of a path and that the passers-by soon cause to perish by bumping into it from all sides and bending it in every direction.

-It is to you that I address myself, tender and foresighted mother,* ' [Screenotate Trial]
+It is to you that I address myself, tender and foresighted mother,* '

 ---
 Type
 Tags [[Jean-Jacques Rousseau]]